-With a husband and three littles ages 4 and under, our home could quickly turn into a chaotic mess.
+With a husband and three little one’s ages 6 and under, our home could quickly turn into a chaotic mess.
 From random burp cloths, diapers, flip-flops, books, toys, articles of clothing and other odds and ends, the clutter can quickly get out of control.

 I do a pretty good job of staying on top of the daily home management, thanks to this time saver, and I’m teaching my kids to pick up after themselves but there are always random stray objects that need to find their proper home.

 When my oldest son was just a baby and we started to accumulate lots of favorite board books to read aloud, I quickly discovered I would need a system in place to keep them organized and off of the floor.
 I didn’t like the way they looked shoved in his toy box with the other toys and I really wanted them out so he could always have easy access to them.